SystemsApproach/sdn/uses.rst

-The original idea behind using SDN to create virtual networks is widely credited to the team at Nicira, whose approach is described in the NSDI paper listed below.
+The original idea behind using SDN to create virtual networks is widely credited to the team at Nicira, whose approach is described in in an NSDI paper by Teemu Koepnen and colleagues.
 The key insight was that modern clouds required networks that could be programmatically created, managed, and torn down, without a sysadmin having to manually configure, say, VLAN tags on some number of network switches.
 By separating the control plane from the data plane, and logically centralizing the control plane, it became possible to expose a single